You can find a summery report for each of the sessions here.

 Drawing on 25 years of experience as a communicator, Dr Freeman will explain what has been learned about this interplay between statistical evidence and personal context and what the future challenges are.
 She will draw on an ongoing project focusing on the communication of earthquake forecasts, which are particularly difficult to get across, given their low probabilities and high uncertainties.

-We’re always looking for innovative and unique ideas to communicate and engage!
-If any UR partners and members are interested in organising a community session as part of UR Asia 2021, please get in touch with the organising committee at firstname.lastname@example.org
+We want to thank everybody for their contribution to the successful event and for sharing their innovative and unique ideas to communicate and engage!
+If any UR partners and members are interested in organising a community session for the next UR, please get in touch with the organising committee at firstname.lastname@example.org